 Senate Bill 19 – Enacts reforms to bring more oversight to the California Public Utilities Commission and enable the agency to better focus on its mission as the state’s utilities regulator.
 Signed by the governor on October 2, 2017.

-SB 65 – Prohibits smoking or consuming marijuana in any form while driving or riding in vehicles by adding marijuana consumption to the law prohibiting alcohol consumption while driving or riding in cars, which is an infraction currently punishable with a base fine of $70.
-Signed by the governor on September 11, 2017
+SB 65 – Prohibiting Marijuana Consumption in Cars: Prohibits smoking or consuming marijuana in any form while driving or riding in vehicles by adding marijuana consumption to the law prohibiting alcohol consumption while driving or riding in cars, which is an infraction currently punishable with a base fine of $70.
+Signed by the governor on September 11, 2017.

-SB 547 – Makes various changes to board and bureaus under the jurisdiction of the state’s Department of Consumer Affairs.
+SB 547 – Professions and vocations: Weights and Measures: Makes various changes to board and bureaus under the jurisdiction of the state’s Department of Consumer Affairs.
 Senator Hill introduced the omnibus bill in his role as chairman of the Senate Committee on Business Professions and Economic Development.
 Signed by the governor on October 2 , 2017.

-SB 611 – Helps prevent abuse and tighten oversight of the DMV’s parking placard and license plate program for motorists with disabilities.
+SB 611 – Disability Placards and Plates: Helps the DMV prevent abuse and tighten oversight of the parking placard and license plate program for motorists with disabilities so that the benefits are preserved for motorists who need these resources.
 Signed by the governor on October 4, 2017.

-SB 711 – Addresses the wild fluctuations in energy bills experienced by many utility customers during winter 2016-2017 and helps consumers better understand how their bills are calculated.
+SB 711 – Addresses the wild fluctuations in energy bills experienced by many utility customers during winter 2016-2017 and helps consumers better understand how their bills are calculated, what their next bills might be and steps that can be taken to reduce it.
 Signed by the governor on October 3, 2017.

 Resolves a pension problem that prevented the cities of San Mateo, Belmont and Foster City from completing their Joint Powers Agreement for shared fire service.
 It allows the three cities to provide the JPA employees a defined benefit plan that those employees received as "classic" CalPERS members from their previous employment with the cities.
 San Mateo County Firefighters and the California Professional Firefighters supported SB 24, along with the cities of San Mateo, Belmont and Foster City.